Castres, Midi-Pyrenees: tourism & sightseeing

 Visit Castres (Midi-Pyrenees, France)

 Castres is a large town in the Tarn department of the Midi-Pyrenees, east of Toulouse.
 Although it is not a 'tourist' town there are some buildings of interest here and two museums so Castres is pleasant to explore.

-One other place of particular interest is the Bishop's Palace (now the town hall) and the associated immaculately laid out gardens (of box and yew hedges).
-The Bishops Palace was designed by Mansart (the architect of the Palace of Versailles) while the gardens were laid out by Le Notre (very famous 17th century landscape gardener in France who also laid out the gardens at Versailles).
+Another place of particular interest is the Bishop's Palace which is now the town hall and which has immaculately laid out gardens of box and yew hedges.
+The Bishops Palace was designed by Mansart, the architect of the Palace of Versailles, while the gardens were laid out by Le Notre, a very famous 17th century landscape gardener in France who also laid out the gardens at Versailles.

-Elsewhere in Castres you can see some other grand 17th century renaissance style houses such as the Hotel de Viviés, the Hotel Jean Leroy, Hotel Poncet and the Hotel Nayrac featurin ornate decoration and entrances.
+Elsewhere in Castres you can see some other grand 17th century renaissance style houses such as the Hotel de Viviés, the Hotel Jean Leroy, Hotel Poncet and the Hotel Nayrac featuring ornate decoration and entrances.
 The town also has some narrow streets to explore, and a pedestrianised shopping area based around Place Jean Jaures.

 The Goya Museum and the Jaures Museum

-This interesting museum in Castres is dedicated to Spanish artists and contains three works by Goya himself, and many by other important Spanish artists such as Velasquez.
+The Goya museum in Castres is dedicated to Spanish artists and contains three works by Goya himself, and many by other important Spanish artists such as Velasquez.
 The museum is in the Bishop's Palace.

 A second museum examines the life of Jean Jaures, born here in 1859.
 Jaures was an important French politician best known as a pacifist who was opposed to the First World War.